igornoleto/githug/README.md

-# githug-submodule
+# githug-include-me
-This repo only exists to be a submodule as a part of [Githug](https://github.com/Gazler/githug).
+This repo only exists as a part of [Githug](https://github.com/Gazler/githug).